-The best michelada ingredients include a dash of hot sauce, worcestershire, and Clamato…..the only way to enjoy this Mexican beer cocktail.
+This post is sponsored.
+All opinions are my own.
+The best chipotle michelada ingredients include a dash of hot sauce, worcestershire, and Clamato.

 It’s still early in the season, but this is shaping up to be a great summer.
 Our backyard renovation is nearly complete, and I can’t wait to open up our yard to whatever gatherings happen to come along.